mthl/guix-artwork/website/drafts/further-reduced-binary-bootstrap.md

-and while these examples make for a delightful puzzle from a bootstrappability perspective, we would love to see the maintainers of GNU softwares to start taking more responsibility for the bootstrap story of their packages.
+and while these examples make for a delightful puzzle from a bootstrappability perspective, we would love to see the maintainers of GNU softwares to consider bootstrappability and start taking more responsibility for the bootstrap story of their packages.

 #### Towards a Universal, Full Source Bootstrap